Ken Hinkley: Port Adelaide senior coach (2013–2025)

-The following year the club slipped out of the top eight, heaping pressure on Hinkley ahead of his final contracted season in 2023.
-Despite the pressure, club officials extended Hinkley's contract to the end of the 2025 season in mid-2023, shortly after the team locked in a top four spot and a return to finals.
+The following year the club slipped out of the top eight, putting pressure on Hinkley ahead of his final contracted season in 2023.
+Despite the pressure, the club extended Hinkley's contract to the end of the 2025 season in mid-2023, shortly after the team locked in a top four spot and a return to finals.
 Port were knocked out of the finals series after consecutive losses to Brisbane and Greater Western Sydney.
-They became the 11th team since 2000 to bow out of a finals series in straight sets.
+They were eliminated after losing their qualifying and semi-finals.